Music

 Join us for the keynote presentation, “Beyond the Archive: The Cabrera-Tarafa Collection of Afro-Cuban Music, circa 1956” by Dr. J. Lorand Matory with comments from Dr. David Font-Navarrete.
 In the mid-1950s, Lydia Cabrera and Josefina Tarafa recorded hours of Afro-Cuban ritual music in Matanzas and Havana, Cuba.
 The result was “Música de los cultos africanos en Cuba” (Music of the African Cults in Cuba), a boxed set of phonograph LPs printed in Cuba and distributed privately in a single limited edition circa 1956.
 The collection consists of 14 LP discs containing over 11 hours of audio recordings, along with liner notes and photos.
 Given its scope and quality, “Música de los cultos” is arguably the single most robust multimedia archive of Afro-Cuban sacred music traditions in the mid-20th century.
 It remains unclear in which year the recordings were made, when the discs were pressed, and how many copies of the boxed set were produced, and only a few institutions hold complete physical editions of the original LP boxed set in their repositories.
 The audio recordings—the only ones Cabrera produced in her long career—are saturated by the musical and linguistic virtuosity of priest-artists for which Cabrera became an archival medium, and the sounds themselves are arguably the pinnacle of her life-long efforts to produce “material for specialists which has not passed through the dangerous filter of interpretation” (2023).
 The compilation of a new digital edition of “Música de los cultos” is available for the first time as a complete and annotated archival collection at the University Libraries’ Cuban Heritage Collection, which is the official repository of the Lydia Cabrera Papers.
 The program will conclude with a question and answer session with the audience.
 This keynote presentation is part of a symposium that explores vital 21st-century insights on a unique document of Afro-Cuban sacred music traditions and offers novel perspectives on the Cabrera Papers’ multifaceted scope and significance.
 On May 14, a private collaborative research workshop will bring together scholars, priests, and artists for a critical dialogue.
 This event is co-sponsored by the University of Miami’s Michele Bowman Underwood Department of Modern Languages and Literatures and the Joseph Carter Memorial Fund.

-Ocean Drive Promenade Music Series: Spring Concerts Presented by Ocean Drive Association
+Ocean Drive Promenade Music Series: Summer Concerts Presented by Ocean Drive Association

 Join us on Ocean Drive for live music performances as part of the Ocean Drive Promenade Music Series, a free, weekly concert series presented by the Ocean Drive Association.
 Pack a picnic blanket or lawn chair to stake out your seat on the lawn.
 Showtime is at 5:00 PM.
 Events take place on the Ocean Drive Promenade located between 14th Street and 14th Place.
 Rainy-day location is inside The Betsy Hotel!
 Take a stroll on one of America's iconic boulevards to experience the best of arts and culture with Ocean Drive Arts.
 This program is part of the weekly Promenade Sunday Concert Series generously underwritten by The City of Miami Beach, The GMCVB and The Ocean Drive Association.
 Visit oceandrivearts.com for updates on weekly performers.